Saturday, September 5, 2020

 “It says, ‘You’ve just met your true love!’” the brunette woman whispered.
 Then, she looked up at Mr. Smith.

-“Charlotte Thompson, that’s what it says, does it?” he stammered and scratched his head.
+“Charlotte Thompson—is that what it says?” he stammered and scratched his head.
+She’d been visiting his shop often and always flirted with him.
 “Does that mean me?”

 “Yes, kind sir, I think it does mean you,” Miss Thompson said, as she smiled at him.